solofurypool-code/solofury-public-docs/README.md

 | São Paulo, BR | São Paulo | < 30ms |
 | Sydney, AU | Singapore | ~ 100ms |

+### Stratum V2 and MTU

+V2 handshake messages are larger than V1's and can fragment on network paths with PPPoE, double NAT or a VPN where path MTU discovery is broken.
+If a V2 session drops repeatedly or never completes its handshake, **lower the miner's network MTU to 1400** — this is by far the most common cause.

 ---

 ## Trust Signals